| |

 Christmas Diorama: rustic Christmas decoration made from an up-cycled old drawer, and some woodland animal figures.

-I’ve been wanting to make a little Christmas diorama for a while now.
-I thought it would be cute to do it in an old drawer.
-Turns out old draws can be hard to come by.
+Turns out old draws can be hard to come by, they’re little vintage treasures.
 They are usually part of a dresser or desk, as in ‘not sold separately’.
-So, I’m giving you the heads up to put one on your mental list for antique and junk sales.
+So, I’m giving you the heads up to put one on your mental list for the next time you’re at an antique store.
+You might also find one at a yard sale or a thrift store.
 I managed to find one in the fall at an antique fair -this project’s been in the works for a while.
-It was maybe 5 bucks, but was missing the handle.
+It was maybe 5 dollars, but was missing the handle.

 old wooden drawer